cicese-biocom/esm-AxP-GDL/README.md

 │   │   ├── Parameters.txt                                  <- Parameters used to build the model.
 ├── datasets                                                <- Input comma separated value (CSV) file.
 │   ├── AMPDiscover
 │   │   ├── AMPDiscover.csv                                     <- Dataset used to evaluate the usefulness of the proposed framework.
 │   │   ├── Test(reduced-100).csv                               <- Reduced test set built from AMPDiscover test set and comprised of sequences of up to 100 amino acids.
 │   │   ├── Test(reduced-30).csv                                <- Reduced test set built from AMPDiscover test set and comprised of sequences of up to 30 amino acids.
 │   │   ├── External.csv                                        <- External test set created by joining the ABPDiscover, AFPDiscover, AVPDiscover, AniAMPpred, Deep-ABPpred, Deep-AFPpred, and Deep-AVPpred datasets.
-│   │   ├── External-per_class(reduced_identity-per_umbral) <- Directory containing test sets that were created by eliminating AMP/non-AMP pairs whose similarities are below a threshold between AMPDiscover (training, validation and test) and External sets.
+│   │   ├── External-per_class(reduced_identity-per_threshold)  <- Directory containing test sets that were created by eliminating AMP/non-AMP pairs whose similarities are below a threshold between AMPDiscover (training, validation and test) and External sets.
 ├── graph                                                   <- Scripts to build graphs.
 │   ├── construct_graphs.py
 │   ├── residues_level_features_encoding.py